14islands/14islands-com-v2/app/blog/_posts/2017-03-07-playing-with-CSS-grids.md

 The main ingredients of a CSS grid are:

 - `display: grid` to enable the grid.
-- `grid-template-column` and/or `grid-template-rows` to specify how your layout looks like.
+- `grid-template-columns` and/or `grid-template-rows` to specify how your layout looks like.
 - `grid-column` and/or `grid-row` to put the elements in the grid that you just specified the layout above.

 If you’re familiar with `Flexbox`, you probably guessed that `display: grid` and `grid-template-*` goes in a “parent” element.
 Where as `grid-<column/row>` goes into individual elements.